 What’s hot in the kitchen?
-As the autumn/winter 2017 trends hit the store, we’re covering a highlights that we’ve spotted.
+As the autumn/winter 2017 trends hit the store, we’re covering highlights that we’ve spotted.
 At Surrey Marble and Granite we offer a wide range of stones, from natural marble and granite to processed stone and engineered quartz.
 As we are a full-service company, doing everything from helping customers select a stone through templating and manufacturing to installation, we get a glimpse of some of the most fabulous home kitchens across the south of England.
 Here are a few hot trends you might want to consider if you’re thinking of investing in replacement worktops.

-1. Quartz is king
+1. Quartz is King

 From Arena Stone to Quarella, quartz worktops are really making a splash this year.
 We’ve been fans for a while now, and it’s great to see them getting some love.
 Quartz is one of the toughest materials on the planet, and quartz worktops rival granite for durability.
 They’re waterproof, heatproof, stainproof and hard to chip or scratch.
 They’re also available in a fantastic range of colours and textures from natural pebble shades to daffodil yellow and lime green.